job963/jxConfig/README.md

-#jxConfig#
+# jxConfig #

-OXID eShop Admin Extension for Displaying the internal Shop Configuration Table
+OXID eShop Admin Extension for Displaying and Printing the internal Shop Configuration Table

 ## Setup ##